netdata/.github/CONTRIBUTING.md

 To contribute a new collector (or improve an existing one):
 1) Fork the [netdata/netdata](https://github.com/netdata/netdata) repository
-   1) If it's a Golang repository, fork the [netdata/go.d](https://github.com/netdata/go.d.plugin) repository
+   1) If it's the Golang repository, fork the [netdata/go.d](https://github.com/netdata/go.d.plugin) repository
-2) Download the forked repository locally
+2) Download the forked repository locally: `git clone https://github.com/odyslam/netdata --recursive`.
+Pay attention to the `--recursive` flag which is required to download all the submodules as well.
+   1) If it's about Go.d: `git clone https://github.com/odyslam/go.d`.
 3) Open the directory using VS Code
 4) Develop ⛏
    1) Authenticate with GitHub from inside the container